Options for Bar Stock, Tubing & Pipe Storage Racks

 - Cost: These racks are inexpensive, but you have to buy multiple ones to accommodate greater lengths of stock or tubing.

 - Space Consumption: Stacking racks can provide a fairly dense product storage method.
-They can be stacked (depending on type) 4-6 layers high.
+They can be stacked (depending on type) four to six layers high.
 They will require aisles for loaders or forklift access.
 They do not have the vertical utilization a cantilever system does.

 - Safety: Stacking racks are stable if specified and stacked correctly.
 Don’t overfill them or add layers over what the specifications tell you.